SmartGridready/SmartGridready.github.io/source/content/functional-profiles.rst

       - :ref:`device-information`
     * - DomHotWaterCtrl
       - This :term:`Functional Profile` type extends the **HeatPumpBase** :term:`Functional Profile`.
-It provides :term:`Datapoints` that are available for controlling a domestic hot water circuit.
+It provides :term:`Data Points` that are available for controlling a domestic hot water circuit.
       - :ref:`heatpump-control`
     * - EMS_Current_Limit
       - This :term:`Functional Profile` type enables a controller to set a current limitation for a charging station